Werner Abelshauser

-Werner Abelshauser (born 24 November 1944 in Wiesloch near Heidelberg) is a German economic historian.
+Werner Abelshauser (born 24 November 1944 in Wiesloch, near Heidelberg) is a German economic historian.

 Life

 Abelshauser studied economics at the University of Mannheim and graduated in 1970.
-He received his PhD at Ruhr University Bochum in 1973 with his dissertation on West German economy 1945–1948.
-In 1980 he was appointed as Professor for economic and social history in Bochum.
+He received his PhD at Ruhr University Bochum in 1973 with his dissertation on West German economy fom 1945 to 1948.
+In 1980 he was appointed as professor for economic and social history in Bochum.
 From 1983 to 1988, he was acting director of the institute for the research on the European workers movement (IGA, now institute for social movements, ISB).
 He was visiting professor at Bielefeld, Göttingen, Cologne, (Germany), Oxford (United Kingdom), Florence (Italy), St. Louis, Missouri (United States) and Sydney (Australia).
-From 1988 to 1991, he held the chair in European History of the 20th century at the European University Institute (EUI) in Florence.
-Since 1991 he is heading the chair in Economic history at Bielefeld University.
-He is member of the Institute for Research on Science and Technology and founding member of the Bielefeld Institute for Global Society Studies.
+From 1988 to 1991, he held the chair in European history of the 20th century at the European University Institute (EUI) in Florence.
+Since 1991, he heads the chair in economic history at Bielefeld University.

+He is a member of the Institute for Research on Science and Technology and founding member of the Bielefeld Institute for Global Society Studies.
 He was among the editors of the journal Geschichte und Gesellschaft ("History and Society"), the leading journal of history as social science, and the Journal of Comparative Government and European Policy (ZSE).